 Departmental Regulations for Counting Study Abroad Credits Towards The Major

 In general, departments follow the guidelines listed below when approving courses.
-This list has been prepared by the Office of International Studies based on information supplied by the individual departments and is update periodically.
+This list has been prepared by the Office of Study Abroad based on information supplied by the individual departments and is update periodically.
 Student should nonetheless confirm this information with the corresponding departmental representative.

 |African American Studies||One credit taken away from Wesleyan may be counted toward the major.
 Prior approval is required by your major advisor.|